-Lexi Cepak is a passionate programmer, artist, and graphic designer from the outskirts of Fort Worth, Texas.
+Lexi Cepak is a passionate programmer, artist, and graphic designer.
 She has a B.S. in Computer Science from the University of Texas at Austin.
-She currently works in Austin as a software engineer.
+She currently works as a software engineer.

 While she has been drawing and using technology practically since birth, Lexi discovered her other passions during high school.
 During her freshman year, Lexi took an advanced graphic design course that got her hooked on graphic design and digital art.
 The next year, Lexi decided to take AP Computer Science because she considered herself to be tech-savvy and was constantly called up whenever teachers had technical issues in the classroom.
 AP CS is where Lexi’s love for programming took off, mostly thanks to her instructor, who was deeply involved in the movement to get more women in tech.
 Around the same time, Lexi joined Key Club, a community service organization, which inspired her and helped her find her life goal – to use her skills to help people.